Joaquim Durão

 Joaquim Manuel Durão (25 October 1930 – 21 May 2015) was a Portuguese chess player.
 An International Master since 1975.
 Durão took part in The Gijon International Chess Tournaments (1955 and 1965).
-He was 13 times Portuguese champion, represented his country in ten Chess Olympiads, and was president of the Portuguese Chess Federation.
+He was 13 times Portuguese champion, represented his country in ten Chess Olympiads, and was president of the Portuguese Chess Federation. in 1975 zonal he tied for an interzonal qualifying place but lost play-off to Sergio Mariotti.